 The site also encompasses the Cave di Cusa, active from the 6th century BC until the city’s end.
 This quarry supplied stone for Selinunte’s constructions, showcasing unparalleled size and preservation, allowing the analysis of stone processing phases.

 You can find detailed information by visiting the Sicilian Region’s website on Selinunte.

 Living in Selinunte and our selection of villas in Selinunte

 If you want to immerse yourself in the history and traditions of this fantastic location, you should visit the old town centre with its small streets during the day to see the characteristic shops and bars and taste some local specialities.

 Moreover, we recommend you visit the Archaeological Park and discover its beauty.
-Visiting this site in Selinunte means taking a plunge into the past and immersing oneself in a particularly evocative atmosphere, despite the fact that some 2,500 years have passed since its destruction.
+Visiting this site in Selinunte means taking a plunge into the past and immersing oneself in a particularly evocative atmosphere, even though some 2,500 years have passed since its destruction.

 Furthermore, we highly advise you to visit the uncontaminated beaches of Selinunte such as Pineta, Scalo di Bruca, Asinello Reserve and so on.